open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/gp_parallel_retrieve_cursor.html.md

 When you initiate a retrieve session to an endpoint:

--   The user that you specify for the retrieve session must be the session user that declared the parallel retrieve cursor \(the `username` returned by `gp_endpoints`\).
+-   The user that you specify for the retrieve session must be the user that declared the parallel retrieve cursor \(the `username` returned by `gp_endpoints`\).
 This user must have Greenplum Database login privileges.
 -   You specify the `hostname` and `port` returned by `gp_endpoints` for the endpoint.
 -   You authenticate the retrieve session by specifying the `auth_token` returned for the endpoint via the `PGPASSWORD` environment variable, or when prompted for the retrieve session `Password`.
 -   You must specify the [gp\_retrieve\_conn](../config_params/guc-list.html#gp_retrieve_conn) server configuration parameter on the connection request, and set the value to `true` .